Key points

 Climate change will affect rates of soil erosion.
 This is because:

-reduced rainfall in southern states may lead to drier topsoils and reduce soil structure
+- reduced rainfall in southern states may lead to drier topsoils and reduce soil structure

-more frequent extreme weather events will bring heavy downpours.
+- more frequent extreme weather events will bring heavy downpours.

 Downpours – heavy rain that falls in a short period of time – are a major cause of soil erosion.
-If the rain is heavy enough, the soil cannot absorb it and water flows across the surface taking a layer of topsoil with it.
+If the rain is heavy enough, the soil cannot absorb it and water flows across the surface, taking a layer of topsoil with it.

 SOC also has a role in climate change mitigation.
 Changes in the quantity of carbon stored in the soil can affect the global carbon cycle and alter carbon dioxide levels in the atmosphere.
-Thus, decreases in soil carbon may raise greenhouse gas levels in the atmosphere, thus contributing to climate change.
+Thus, decreases in soil carbon may raise greenhouse gas levels in the atmosphere, contributing to climate change.

 NSW is projected to experience an overall increase in soil macronutrients, including calcium, magnesium, potassium and sodium.
-Soil nutrients normally increase in upper soil layers with rising temperatures and declining rainfall, as expected over much of NSW.
+Soil nutrients normally increase in upper soil layers with rising temperatures and declining rainfall, as is expected over much of NSW.

 The rise in soil macronutrients over most of the state could generally benefit agriculture.
 However, intensive agricultural land use may reduce nutrient levels.